Admission Requirements

 Test credits (e.g., AP, IB) being used for prerequisite coursework must be verified with an official score report, institutional transcript, or other official documentation which can provide the specific course completed and number of credits received.

-- A letter from a science professor or premedical advisor who has taught or advised the student within the past three years
+• A science professor who has taught or advised the applicant within the past three years

-- A letter from an individual who has observed the student in a volunteer, service, or care setting
+• An individual who has observed the applicant in a volunteer, service, or care setting

-Letters should be formatted on letterhead and include credentials.
+• Letters should be formatted on letterhead and include credentials.
 Letters from relatives will not satisfy the requirement.
-If an applicant is asked to provide an updated and/or new letter of recommendation, it can be submitted to the Office of Admissions by the following accepted methods:
+All letters of recommendation should be submitted via AACOMAS.

 Applicants are encouraged to not only provide an account of academic merits, but to also provide details on any extracurricular, medical, non-medical, and/or community volunteer experience hours they have accumulated prior to applying.

-The College also seeks to admit students who are committed to serving rural and medically underserved areas and who will contribute to the potential impact of the Burrell College of Osteopathic Medicine and the osteopathic medical profession in these areas.
+The College also seeks to admit students who are committed to serving rural and medically underserved areas and who will contribute to the potential impact of the Burrell College and the osteopathic medical profession in these areas.

-Applicants to the Burrell College of Osteopathic Medicine should carefully read the Minimal Technical standards found in the Catalog.
+Applicants to Burrell College’s Doctor of Osteopathic Medicine program should carefully read the Minimal Technical standards found in the Catalog.
 Specific questions concerning Admission requirements should be directed to the Office of Admissions by phone at (575) 674-2210, or by email at admissions@burrell.edu.